nymeria-io/nymeria.go/README.md

 If you want to enrich an email address you can specify an `Email` and the Nymeria service will locate the person and return all associated data for them.
-Likewise, you can specify a supported url via the `URL` parameter if you prefer to enrich via a URL.
+Likewise, you can specify a supported URL via the `URL` parameter if you prefer to enrich via a URL.

-At this time, Nymeria supports look ups for the following URLs:
+At this time, Nymeria supports look ups for the following sites:

 1. LinkedIn
 2. Facebook
 3. Twitter
 4. GitHub

-If using LinkedIn URLs, please provide a public LinkedIn URL.
+Please note, if using LinkedIn URLs provide the public profile LinkedIn URL.

 #### Searching for People